ezzing/3DLayout-documentation/1-Introduction.md

 <img class="w200px" src="./layout-doc-imgs/imgs-sin-monitor/crop-shape-building-toggle.jpg" alt="crop-shape-building-toggle" />

-If you unckeck this option then the keepout can be floating outside the building limits.
+If you uncheck this option then the keepout can be floating outside the building limits.
 At least one vertex of the keepout should be inside the building limits to be created.

 <div class="page-break"></div>
 # Subareas